wong0372/transition-transform-animation-start/README.md

-# Week 6 Starting Code
+# Transition Transform Animation Starting Code

 Copy the code from index.html for your in-class demo.